Sofija Smetonienė: The 1926 coup d'etat

-At the same time, Sofija had the talent to connect with a diverse range of people and was known to have a “good humour”.
+At the same time, Sofija connected with a diverse range of people and was known to have a “good humour”.
 Sofija was reported by many foreign diplomats as an outstanding and very influential figure, involved in many informal political affairs.
 British envoy to the Baltic States Hugh Montgomery-Knachbullo Hugesseno reports in London also said that the two sisters, the President and the Prime Minister’s wife, Sofija and Jadvyga, had a significant impact on the government.

 John Gunther, a popular American journalist of the time, wrote in 1940:"The president of the republic, Professor Smetona, is best known for his remarkable wife, who is a powerful personage in the affairs of the little state."It was also evident to Owen J.C.
 Norem, the US envoy to Lithuania, who intended to include, in his memoirs of service in Lithuania pre-World War II, a few sentences about the very important role Sofija played.
 Smetona, after reading the envoy’s manuscript, was not particularly impressed with the statement that his wife, Sofija, had helped the President manage the country.
 He demanded that it be deleted from the book as it could lead to ambiguous interpretations.

 Sofija was also a heavy smoker, who smoked Russian cigarettes most of the time.
 The writer M. Vaitkus, having visited the Smetonas in Kaunas, wrote: "I found Mrs. Sofija at home.
 Tall, slender.
 A rather pretty dark face.
 Eyes like a Mongolian.
 A bit of makeup below the eyes.
 In all a sharp, unusual face.
 Obviously good genes.
 In her right hand the lady often held a lit cigarette, from which her fingers had taken a yellow stain.
 But she often takes the cigarette to her mouth and draws deeply, so the corners of her lips are stained.
 She greeted me very simply, almost in a friendly fashion.
 We began to talk about life like old acquaintances.
 I asked, ‘Is Mr. Smetona home?’
 She replied ‘yes’ and showed me where to go."Sofija attended many official social events, frequented the opera and the Metropolis, and kept a close friendship with Lily Heingartner (the wife of Robert Heingartner the American consul) who regularly attended Sofija’s weekly bridge parties at the Presidential Palace.